 2. Have 2 lenses

 If you are serious about portrait photography, you need to have two lenses.
 In my opinion, the first should be an 85mm 1.8 portrait lens.
 This lens will produce super-high-quality images that will immediately set your images apart.
 I use this lens about 70 percent of the time I’m shooting portraits.
+It produces BEAUTIFUL images, but lets you stay close enough to your subject to be able to talk easily (and not have to yell because you are soooo far away from them!)
 Here is the link to the Canon version; here is the link to the Nikon version.
 These prime lenses are affordable and produce incredible results.
 The 85 mm length is perfect for portraits (it does not distort a person’s face like a shorter length lens can do), and the 1.8 aperture will produce a desirable blurry background.

 While this lens is my absolute favorite for portraits, just having one 85mm portrait lens will not cut it in the real world.
 There are many times where you absolutely need a zoom lens.
 If you plan on photographing kids, news flash:KIDS MOVE FAST!!!
-Having just an 85mm lens on hand can destroy your shoot when the kiddos start moving around.
+Having just an 85mm lens on hand can destroy your shoot when the kiddos start moving around as the 85mm cannot zoom in and out to follow them running towards you.
 You absolutely need a lens that can zoom in and out as the kids zoom around!
 If you are trying to produce a beautiful portrait, you’ll need a low aperture lens to produce that beautiful blurry background, and you cannot do this with just any lens.
 My favorite affordable zoom for this look is the Tamron 28-75mm 2.8.
 See all of my lens recommendations here.
 These two lenses will get you off to a great start and they are my go-to lenses when I’m on location photographing kids or families!

 4. Have a few good options for locations